-Nine (9) additional hours from BIST, THEO, PHIL, CHMN, or MSSN - three of which must be at least three (3) hours at the Junior-Senior level.
+Nine (9) additional hours from BIST, THEO, PHIL, CHMN, or MSSN - three hours of which must be at the Junior-Senior level.

 A Major in Biblical Languages requires completion of the University CORE (49 hours), 30 hours of GREK and HEBR courses, a minor in Christian Studies (see above), and CHST 1001.
 Students may choose to major in Christian Studies in place of the minor.